front-end-intermediate/session-9-react-firebase-routing/readme.md

 But `URLSearchParams` has limited support and we don't want to install additional node modules to overcome its limitations.

+Examine the `Route` component and not the props related to navigation.

-Pass props into the component.
+Pass those props into the component.

 `App.js`: